-You can tell your foster carer what you would like to eat and your foster carer will talk to you about what foods are good for us to eat.
-You will be able to go with your foster carer to do the shopping so that you can choose some of your favourite foods.
+You can tell your foster parents what you would like to eat and they will talk to you about what foods are good for us to eat.
+You will be able to go with your foster parents to do the shopping so that you can choose some of your favourite foods.

-can choose a

 My favourite foods are:

-•••••••